hongaar/Fresh-Browsers/README.md

 Installation
 ------------
 * Copy project directory to you webserver
-* Check parameters in tpl/update.php
+* Check parameters in tpl/update.php and index.php
 * Create curl_links_files.sh with /createsh link
 * Add curl_links_files.sh and /update to webserver crontab

 To do
 ----
+* Facebook + vk.com pages
 * Authorization (add/edit/delete)
+* /update /createsh /twitter and so on should be CLI
 * Mobile browsers
-* Add alternative history view (grid)
-* /update /createsh /twitter and so on should be CLI